ot4i/app-connect-templates/resources/markdown/Assign ServiceNow incidents on Slack based on the language_instructions.md

-1. Clicking **Create flow** takes you to the App connect flow editor.
-Click each node in your flow to validate it.
+1. Clicking **Create flow** takes you to the App Connect flow editor.
 1. In App Connect, connect to your ServiceNow account - [more info here](https://developer.ibm.com/integration/docs/app-connect/how-to-guides-for-apps/use-ibm-app-connect-servicenow/).
 1. Connect to your Watson Language Translator account - [more info here](https://developer.ibm.com/integration/docs/app-connect/how-to-guides-for-apps/use-ibm-app-connect-watson-language-translator/).
 1. Click the first If node and, if necessary, change the two-character language codes according to your business needs.
 If you change the language, you'll also need to expand **Output data** for each branch of the If node to change the name of the team who'll deal with the incident.